therealergo/IttyBittyBitcoin/README.md

 IttyBittyBitcoin
 ------------

-IttyBittyBitcoin is a set of well-documented free open-source cross-platform Java tools for working with bitcoin addresses.
+IttyBittyBitcoin is a set of free open-source cross-platform Java tools for working with bitcoin addresses.
 It can either be used as a library or run from the command line.
+It is licensed under the MIT license

 Command reference
 ------------